bigchaindb/BEPs/23/README.md

 0.997    7.686003
 Name: d_commit, dtype: float64
 ```
-BigchainDB was able to process 1,000,000 transactions in 26 minutes without any failure.
+BigchainDB was able to process 1,000,000 transactions in about 26 minutes without any failure.

 In terms of responsiveness, the system performed consistently during the whole test:
 - 99.7% of transactions have been **accepted** within 2.033 seconds, 95% within 0.113 seconds, and 68% within 0.018 seconds.